exasol/advanced-analytics-framework/doc/design/udf_discovery_and_communication.rst

 - After receiving PingMessage:

   - Create sending socket for peer to its receiving socket of the reliable network
-  - Send a ReadyToReceiveMessage with our connection information for the receiving socket over our sending socket for it to inform the peer that we are ready to receive from it
+  - Send a ReadyToReceiveMessage with our connection information including the receiving socket port over our sending socket for it to inform the peer that we are ready to receive from it

 - After receiving ReadyToReceiveMessage on our receiving socket:

   - If not yet discovered, we create a sending socket for the peer to its receiving socket of the reliable network
-  - Send a ReadyToReceiveMessage with our connection information for the receiving socket over our sending socket for it, in case we didn't get its PingMessage.
+  - Send a ReadyToReceiveMessage with our connection information including the receiving socket port over our sending socket for it, in case we didn't get its PingMessage.
   - If we didn't get a ReadyToReceiveMessage message after a certain time , yet, we send a AreYouReadyToReceiveMessage to a discovered peer
     - This should prevent a stuck handshake if we should lose a ReadyToReceiveMessage for whatever reason